ortizo-117/SCI_Map/README.md

 **File Generated:**
 Once you run the predict.py script, you will generate a predicted_results.csv file.

-### Step 6: Structural Analyses

-Following all previous steps and compiling all the data, one last R script will be used to analyze structural differences between individuals with spinal cord injury (with and without neuropathic pain) and healthy individuals using the freesurfer recon_all outputs.
-The full script can be found under the structural-analysis tab and the condensed raw code can be found in the file named `FreesurferAnalysisScriptCondensed`.

-The RMarkdown file contains a much more detailed breakdown of the pipeline if you are unfamiliar with this language and interface, and can be referenced for the full analysis.

-**Prerequisites**

-1. Working version of R and RStudio (same as above), with the following packages
-   - tidyverse
-   - data.table
-   - multcomp
-   - effsize
-   - writexl
-   - ggpubr
-2. Freesurfer outputs compiled
-   - Cortical measurments taken from the Destrieux atlas (same as before)
-   - Subcortical measurements from the aseg file (same as before)
-   - Cortical thickness
-   - Intracranial volume

-**Outputs**

-Following analysis you should end up with 10 .csv files which will be sent back to us for meta-analysis.

-1. 4 .csv files comparing strucutral measurements between individuals with spinal cord injury (with and without neuropahtic pain) and healthy individuals.
-2. 4 .csv files comparing subcortical volumes between individuals with spinal cord injury (with and without neuropathic pain) and healthy individuals.
-3. 1 .csv summary file containing information on cortical thickness.
-4. 1 .csv summary file containing information on intracranial volume.

 ## Merging the data with the clinical data